KhasaPriyanshu/RAG-Chatbot/README.md

 # RAG Q&A Chatbot

-A Streamlit-based Retrieval-Augmented Generation system that ingests documents, creates embeddings with FAISS, and uses Mistral-7B-Instruct for concise, accurate answers.
+A Streamlit-based Retrieval-Augmented Generation system that ingests documents, creates embeddings with FAISS, and uses Google Generative AI for concise, accurate answers.

 ---